Cloud-CV/EvalAI-ngx/README.md

 - **Centralized Leaderboard**: Challenge Organizers whether host their challenge on EvalAI or forked version of EvalAI, they can send the results to main EvalAI server.
 This helps to build a centralized platform to keep track of different challenges.

+## Goal

+Our ultimate goal is to build a centralized platform to host, participate and collaborate in AI challenges organized around the globe and we hope to help in benchmarking progress in AI.

 ## Features

 - **Results compiled natively which decreases network dependence**